It’s time to get men talking and open-up the conversation around cancer

-Helen Forristal, Director of Nursing Services at the Marie Keating Foundation, says encouraging men to talk about their health and make better lifestyle choices means more will reduce their risk of cancer and seek help when needed.
+Helen Forristal, Director of Nursing Services at the Marie Keating Foundation, says “it’s time to get men talking”, encouraging men to talk about their health and make better lifestyle choices means more men will reduce their risk of cancer and seek help when needed.

 Recent research published in the Irish Medical Journal in relation to prostate cancer revealed that often the most common coping strategy of men was to “just deal with it”.
 But this can lead to feelings of isolation, a delay in diagnosis and significant emotional and psychological impacts.
 It also means that for many men, the everyday conversations about cancer prevention that are crucial, don’t take place.